-All staff should record such concerns or disclosures on CPOMS and alert Elaine Allanson and Katie Tracey.
-If CPOMS is not available they must use a 'Record of Concern' sheet (Appendix 3) and if needed a Body Map (Appendix 4)
+Visitors / volunteers should record such concerns or disclosures on a 'Record of Concern' sheet (Appendix 3) and if needed a Body Map (Appendix 4).
+These will be uploaded to CPOMs.

 The DSL is responsible for such records and for deciding at what point these records should be shared with, or transferred to other agencies or schools, in consultation with the Headteacher or appropriate Senior Manager.